High Value Manufacturing fellowships to forge new partnerships

 The programme is funded by the Engineering and Physical Sciences Research Council (EPSRC), and launched on 17 September at the second annual EPSRC Manufacturing the Future conference at Cranfield University.

 The scheme aims to increase academic involvement in the High Value Manufacturing (HVM) Catapult and accelerate the impact of EPSRC-funded research.
-Academic fellows will spend time carrying out research at one or more of the seven centres - including the AMRC with Boeing and Nuclear AMRC - that collectively form the HVM Catapult, a national network backed by the Technology Strategy Board (TSB).
+Academic fellows will spend time carrying out research at one or more of the six centres - including the AMRC with Boeing and Nuclear AMRC - that collectively form the HVM Catapult, a national network backed by the Technology Strategy Board (TSB).

 Paul Golby, EPSRC chair, said: "EPSRC and TSB are working together to forge better links between the research base and industry.
 These fellowships will allow academics to immerse themselves in an industry-focused environment where they can increase their understanding and knowledge of the timescales, constraints and priorities required to bring research from the lab to the market."